 An MCV Blood Test, a a measure of the mean corpuscular volume of individual red blood cells is a test that measures the number and the different types of cells in your blood.
-Specifically, it is actually a measure of the average VOLUME of Red Blood Cells that are also called Erythrocytes.
+Specifically, it is actually a measure of the average VOLUME of Red Blood Cells, also called Erythrocytes.
 The word MCV stands for Mean Corpuscle Volume- as red blood cells are also sometimes referred to as corpuscles.

 The normal mean corpuscular volume is between 80 to 100 fl.(there are ALWAYS slight variations between different labs) and the two possibilities for abnormal levels are:

 While the term 'anemia' or 'anaemia' by itself is a well known condition that usually means too few red blood cells, low iron, or too little hemoglobin; microcytic and macrocytic anemia mean something different.